icopy-site/awesome/docs/awesome/awesome-wpo.md

 ## Image Optimizers
 > How to remove all this unnecessary data and give you a file without degrading quality.

+- [Shortpixel](https://shortpixel.com/online-image-compression) - Compress Your Image by removing unnecessary bytes of the image and Convert it into WebP/AVIF
 - [Grunt-smushit](https://github.com/heldr/grunt-smushit) - Grunt plugin to remove unnecessary bytes of PNG and JPG using Yahoo Smushit.
 - [Gulp-smushit](https://github.com/heldr/gulp-smushit) - Gulp plugin to optimize PNG and JPG using Yahoo Smushit.
 Made on top of smosh.
 - [Smush it](http://www.imgopt.com/) - Smush it uses optimization techniques specific to image format to remove unnecessary bytes from image files.
 It is a "lossless" tool, which means it optimizes the images without changing their look or visual quality.